angular/components/guides/theming.md

 see [theming-your-components.md](./theming-your-components.md).

 ### Showing strong focus indicators
 Angular Material has built-in support for showing **strong focus indicators** on all components.
-Focus indicators are visual markers that show users which element is focused.
-Angular Material's strong focus indicators render as highly visible outlines around elements.
+These focus indicators render as highly visible outlines around elements.

 <!-- example(focus-indicators-overview) -->

 Strong focus indicators are off by default.
-To turn them on, you must include two mixins:
+To turn them on, include these mixins:

 ```scss
 @import '@angular/material/core/focus-indicator/focus-indicator'